-Our audits were conducted for the purpose of forming an opinion on the financial statements of the Cliffside Park Housing Authority.
+Our audits were conducted for the purpose of forming an opinion on the financial statements of the Housing Authority of the Borough of Cliffside Park.
 The Financial Data Schedule is presented for purposes of additional analysis and is not a required part of the basic financial statements.
 The schedule of expenditures of federal awards is presented for purposes of additional analysis as required by U. S. Office of management and Budget Circular A-133, Audits of States, Local Governments, and Non-Profit Organizations, and is also not a required part of the financial statements.